-- (a) In accordance with the provisions of the Trust Agreement relating to Funds and Accounts, on each Deposit Date, the Trustee shall transfer to the credit of the Operating Reserve Fund, an amount equal to that which is necessary to make the balance on deposit therein equal to the Operating Reserve Requirement and to pay interest on and reimbursement obligations due with respect to an Operating Reserve Facility.
-Earnings on moneys held in the Operating Reserve Fund shall be retained therein. - (b) Amounts on deposit in the Operating Reserve Fund shall be available (i) to be requisitioned by the Authority to pay Current Expenses, (ii) to pay any termination payment due under a Qualified Swap or Hedge Agreement, (iii) to pay interest or any reimbursement obligation due with respect to an Operating Reserve Facility, and (iv) subject to certain provisions of the Trust Agreement, to satisfy any deficiencies in the Debt Service Reserve Funds to the extent that moneys on deposit in the Senior Bond Fund, the Senior Subordinate Bond Fund are insufficient to make the required interest and principal payments, prior to any withdrawal from the Senior Debt Service Reserve Fund, the Senior Subordinate Debt Service Reserve Fund or the Subordinate Debt Service Reserve Fund.
-In accordance with the provisions of the Trust Agreement, in the event that (i) there is no deposit required to be made to the Commonwealth Payments Fund and (ii) amounts on deposit in the Operating Reserve Fund are transferred to pay a termination payment or to fund a deficiency in the Senior Bond Fund, the Senior Subordinate Bond Fund or the Subordinate Bond Fund, the Trustee shall provide notice of such transfer to the Consulting Engineer, other Consultants, if any, and to Government Development Bank for Puerto Rico.
+(a) In accordance with the provisions of the Trust Agreement relating to Funds and Accounts, on each Deposit Date, the Trustee shall transfer to the credit of the Operating Reserve Fund, an amount equal to that which is necessary to make the balance on deposit therein equal to the Operating Reserve Requirement and to pay interest on and reimbursement obligations due with respect to an Operating Reserve Facility.
+Earnings on moneys held in the Operating Reserve Fund shall be retained therein.

+(b) Amounts on deposit in the Operating Reserve Fund shall be available (i) to be requisitioned by the Authority to pay Current Expenses, (ii) to pay any termination payment due under a Qualified Swap or Hedge Agreement, (iii) to pay interest or any reimbursement obligation due with respect to an Operating Reserve Facility, and (iv) subject to certain provisions of the Trust Agreement, to satisfy any deficiencies in the Debt Service Reserve Funds to the extent that moneys on deposit in the Senior Bond Fund, the Senior Subordinate Bond Fund are insufficient to make the required interest and principal payments, prior to any withdrawal from the Senior Debt Service Reserve Fund, the Senior Subordinate Debt Service Reserve Fund.
+In accordance with the provisions of the Trust Agreement, in the event that (i) there is no deposit required to be made to the Commonwealth Payments Fund and (ii) amounts on deposit in the Operating Reserve Fund are transferred to pay a termination payment or to fund a deficiency in the Senior Bond Fund, the Senior Subordinate Bond Fund are transferred to pay a termination payment or to fund a deficiency in the Senior Bond Fund, the Senior Subordinate Bond Fund or the Subordinate Bond Fund are transferred to pay a termination payment or to fund a deficiency in the Senior Bond Fund, the Senior Subordinate Bond Fund or the Subordinate Bond Fund or the Subordinate Bond Fund are transferred to pay a termination payment or to fund a deficiency in the Senior Bond Fund, the Senior Subordinate Bond Fund or the Subordinate Bond Fund, the Trustee shall provide notice of such transfer to the Consulting Engineer, other Consultants, if any, and to Government Development Bank for Puerto Rico.

-- (c) In lieu of or in addition to cash or investments, at any time the Authority may cause to be deposited to the credit of the Operating Reserve Fund, an Operating Reserve Facility, in the stated amount equal to all or a portion of the applicable Operating Reserve Requirement.
+(c) In lieu of or in addition to cash or investments, at any time the Authority may cause to be deposited to the credit of the Operating Reserve Fund, an Operating Reserve Facility, in the stated amount equal to all or a portion of the applicable Operating Reserve Requirement.
 Any withdrawals from the Operating Reserve Fund made in accordance with the above paragraph (b), shall be made first from any cash or investments on deposit therein and then, to the extent no such cash or investments are available, from a draw on any Operating Reserve Facility.
-If at any time an Operating Reserve Facility shall have a term of less than one year remaining, the Authority shall deposit from Revenues to the credit of the Operating Reserve Fund until the Operative Reserve Requirement is satisfied. - (d) For so long as the provisions of subsection (a) of the section entitled "Other Remedies; Rights of Bondholders" below remain in effect, from the time during any Fiscal Year at which aggregate Current Expenses for such year exceed the amount therefor set forth in the applicable Annual Budget, each requisition from the Operating Reserve Fund must be approved in writing by the Consulting Engineer.
+If at any time an Operating Reserve Facility shall have a term of less than one year remaining, the Authority shall deposit from Revenues to the credit of the Operating Reserve Fund until the Operative Reserve Requirement is satisfied.

+(d) For so long as the provisions of subsection (a) of the section entitled "Other Remedies; Rights of Bondholders" below remain in effect, from the time during any Fiscal Year at which aggregate Current Expenses for such year exceed the amount therefor set forth in the applicable Annual Budget, each requisition from the Operating Reserve Fund must be approved in writing by the Consulting Engineer.